ltfschoen/ten_pin_bowling/README.md

 "1 1 1 1 10 1 1" -> 18
 "10 10 10 10 10 10 10 10 10 10 10 10" -> 300

 Please include instruction on how to run the application.

-You should only spend 2 hours on the test.
+You should spend no more than 2 hours on the test.